python-websockets/websockets/docs/extensions.rst

         ],
     )

+    websockets.serve(
+        ...,
+        extensions=[
+            permessage_deflate.ServerPerMessageDeflateFactory(
+                server_max_window_bits=11,
+                client_max_window_bits=11,
+                compress_settings={'memLevel': 4},
+            ),
+        ],
+    )

+The window bits and memory level values chosen in these examples reduce memory usage.
+You can read more about :ref:`optimizing compression settings
+<compression-settings>`.

-Refer to the API documentation of :class:`~extensions.permessage_deflate.ServerPerMessageDeflateFactory` and :class:`~extensions.permessage_deflate.ClientPerMessageDeflateFactory` for details.
+Refer to the API documentation of :class:`~permessage_deflate.ClientPerMessageDeflateFactory` and :class:`~permessage_deflate.ServerPerMessageDeflateFactory` for details.

 Writing an extension
 --------------------

 During the opening handshake, WebSocket clients and servers negotiate which extensions will be used with which parameters.
-Then each frame is processed by extensions before it's sent and after it's received.
+Then each frame is processed by extensions before being sent or after being received.

-As a consequence writing an extension requires implementing several classes:
+As a consequence, writing an extension requires implementing several classes:

-1. Extension Factory: it negotiates parameters and instantiates the extension.
+* Extension Factory: it negotiates parameters and instantiates the extension.

   Clients and servers require separate extension factories with distinct APIs.

+  Extension factories are the public API of an extension.

-2. Extension: it decodes incoming frames and encodes outgoing frames.
+* Extension: it decodes incoming frames and encodes outgoing frames.

   If the extension is symmetrical, clients and servers can use the same class.

+  Extensions are initialized by extension factories, so they don't need to be part of the public API of an extension.

 ``websockets`` provides abstract base classes for extension factories and extensions.

-.. autoclass:: websockets.extensions.base.ServerExtensionFactory
-    :members:

-.. autoclass:: websockets.extensions.base.ClientExtensionFactory
-    :members:

-.. autoclass:: websockets.extensions.base.Extension
-    :members:
+See the API documentation for details on their methods:

+* :class:`~base.ClientExtensionFactory` and
+  :class:`~base.ServerExtensionFactory` for extension factories,

+* :class:`~base.Extension` for extensions.